Work in Canada

 These categories are narrower than they sound, and the conditions matter.
 We check your exact circumstances against the current rules rather than assuming a label fits.

-Even if you do not need a work permit, you still need to be admissible to Canada and to hold the right entry document.
+Being exempt from a work permit is not the same as being exempt from entry requirements.
+Even when you can work in Canada without a work permit, you still need to be admissible to Canada and to hold the right entry document.
 Depending on your nationality, that means a visitor visa (TRV) or an Electronic Travel Authorization (eTA).
 We help you line up both the work-permit position and the entry document so you are not turned away at the border.

 Frequently asked questions